Students and Their Sources

 Description: Data collection for this single-site, multimodal research project is underway in 2018.
 The study is designed to further educators’ understanding of how undergraduate students in required or introductory composition courses choose and use research sources, and how they themselves describe and explain that process.
 Using textual analysis, observational research, interviews, and surveys, the combination of qualitative and quantitative data gathered from this research expands the information and perspectives supplied by data collected in previous studies (by the Lilac Group, Citation Project, and Whitney & Olsen).
 Our results will produce a portrait of each stage of students’ research processes, detailing not only their decision-making and their textual moves, but also their perspectives on these processes.

-Findings: Attend our panels at the Georgia International Information Literacy Conference in September 2018 and the Modern Language Association (MLA) annual convention in January 2019 to learn more and hear provisional analysis of the data.
+Also join us at the Modern Language Association (MLA) annual convention in January 2019 to learn more and hear provisional analysis of the data.

 IRB proposal (Syracuse University), 2017: